Background pattern

 There is a risk of kidney failure in dehydrated children and adolescents.

-It is not recommended to use this medication in children or adolescents under 14 years old, as the dose of ibuprofen contained is not suitable for the recommended dosage in these patients.
+The use of this medication is not recommended in children or adolescents under 14 years of age, as the dose of ibuprofen it contains is not suitable for the recommended dosage in these patients.

-Due to the administration of ibuprofen (arginine) type medications being associated with an increased risk of congenital anomalies/abortions, it is not recommended to administer this medication during the first and second trimesters of pregnancy, except in cases where it is strictly necessary.
+Since the administration of medications of the type of ibuprofen (arginine) has been associated with an increased risk of congenital anomalies/abortions, it is not recommended to administer it during the first and second trimester of pregnancy unless it is strictly necessary.
 In these cases, the dose and duration will be limited to the minimum possible.

 In the third trimester, the administration of ibuprofen (arginine) is contraindicated.

-For women of childbearing age, it should be noted that ibuprofen (arginine) type medications have been associated with a decrease in the ability to conceive.
+For women of childbearing age, it should be taken into account that medications of the type of ibuprofen (arginine) have been associated with a decrease in fertility.

 • Bleeding time (may be prolonged for 1 day after discontinuing treatment)